Chapter 2: Structure

 • Team needs face-time

-• Rapid collaboration required
+• Rapid collaboration is required

 • Written communication is poor